 Board: Salomon Assassin Pro

 Camber Option: Rock Out Camber.
-A flattened out camber that comes down into a rocker zone right before the tips.
+Modern camber put into a camrock shell.

 Stance: 21.5 Wide 15 Negative 12 Goofy